mayifei35/AI/README.md

 MarioMyAgent is from the super mario game;
-BFS and DFS are from the sliding puzzle game;
+BFS DFS, iDFS are from the sliding puzzle game;
 randombot is from the othello game;
 layer is from the ;